Last updated on March 13th, 2018

 40 Interesting facts about Paraguay

-#4.
-The Paraguay River, which divides the country into two halves, is South America’s second-longest river after the more famous Amazon River.
+4. The Paraná River, which runs through Brazil, Paraguay, and Argentina is South America’s second-longest river after the more famous Amazon River.

 Facts about Paraguay’s Culture